nikhilkashid/slate/source/index.md

 # Payment Flow

 It is required that the Coinn delivery SDK for Android is integrated with the app provided to the delivery boy.
-Once the integrations is completed, below mentioned flow is followed:
+Once the integration is completed, below mentioned flow is followed:

 **Register Mobile Device**